In this guide we’ll look at the best wood planers.

 Faithfull No.10 Rebate Plane 2.1/8-inch Review

-The precision ground base we tested was nice and flat with no hollow to be corrected, and the brass depth adjustment knob was oiled and ready to go straight from the box.
-The blade needs honing before use, but that’s to be expected with most planes you can buy.
+The precision ground base we tested on the Faithfull plane was nice and flat with no hollow to be corrected, and the brass depth adjustment knob was oiled and ready to go straight from the box.
+The blade needs honing before use, but that’s to be expected with most smoothing planes you purchase.

 VIEW LATEST PRICE →